ckeditor/jsduck/INSTALL.md

 1. The `master` branch always refers to [official JSDuck's `master`](https://github.com/senchalabs/jsduck) branch.
 It's a development branch.
 1. The `stable` branch contains latest stable official JSDuck's release plus CKEditor's modifications.
 Gem packages should be built from this branch.
-1. The 'ckeditor-customizations' branch contains all modifications made by CKEditor and can be used while updating JSDuck to reapply those changes.
+1. The `ckeditor-customizations` branch contains all modifications made by CKEditor and can be used while updating JSDuck to reapply those changes.

 # Building gem package